iontorrent/sdk-docs/source/plugin/examples.rst

 Rendering Templates
 -------------------

-When outputting HTML files, using templates can be cleaner than assembling long stings.
+When outputting HTML files, using templates can be cleaner than assembling long strings.
 Below is an example of using `Django templates <https://docs.djangoproject.com/en/1.7/topics/templates/>`_.
 This example uses an HTML template named *progress_block_template.html* inside a *templates* directory inside the plugins root directory.

 ::